signaldatascience/R-curriculum/src/week3/day2/factanal.md

 $$V_i = a_1F_1 + a_2F_2 + \cdots + a_kF_k + \mathrm{error}_i$$

-where each $a_j$ is a constant that depends on V_i.
+where each $a_j$ is a constant that depends on $V_i$.
 Goodness of fit is measured by taking the correlation matrix of the errors $\mathrm{error}_i$ and measuring how far it is from being the identity matrix with 1s down the diagonal (as usual) and 0s off of the diagonal.

 The key difference from PCA here here is that the factors are supposed to explain as much of the correlations *between* the variables as possible, rather than as much *total* variance as possible: we don't try to pick up on the variables to the extent that they're not correlated with one another.

 * Factor analysis is implemented in the R library `psych` as `fa()`.
-Run factor analysis on the above data with `nfactors = 2` and `rotate = "varimax"`, and compare the correlations between the modeled factors and the true factors `X` and `Y`.
+Run factor analysis on the data from the previous section with `nfactors = 2` and `rotate = "varimax"`, and compare the correlations between the modeled factors and the true factors `X` and `Y`.
 The modeled factors should be closer to the true factors than the principal components were.

 * Generate 50 variables given by